 To distribute shellfish seed to a permitted aquatic farm, nursery, hatchery within Alaska or for export, an instate facility is required to obtain a valid seed source approval issued by ADF&G. An acceptable disease history specific for the facility site and the shellfish stock is required prior to allowing stock to be transported.
 Once issued, these approvals are valid for one to three years, depending on the disease history of the permitted facility site.

-To import shellfish seed to a permitted aquatic farm, nursery, hatchery into the state, a facility is required to obtain a valid seed source certificate issued by ADF&G. More extensive pathology examinations are required for out-of state facilities in order to minimize the risk of exotic pathogens of concern entering into Alaska.
-The certifications are facility site and stock specific.
+To import Pacific oyster seed ≤ 20 mm into Alaska for use at permitted aquatic farm, nursery, hatchery, a facility is required to obtain a valid certificate to import issued by ADF&G. More extensive pathology examinations are required for out-of state facilities in order to minimize the risk of exotic pathogens of concern entering into Alaska.
+The certifications are facility, site location, and stock specific.
 Certifications are generally valid for one year from the date of sample collection for pathology examinations.